pardahlman/RawRabbit/docs/contributing-guidelines.md

 7. Use the body to explain what and why vs. how

 ## Create Pull Request
-Once the feature is develped, create a pull to `stable`.
+Once the feature is developed, create a pull to `stable`.